Our research is editorially independent but we may earn a commission for purchases made through our links.

 Portugal’s second city Porto is full of charm, dazzling visitors with its collection of cultural attractions, traditional cuisines and tempting port wine.
-Adorned with blue “azulejos” tiles, Porto’s historic streets open up to a spectacular riverfront, where you can cross the bridge to soak up sunset views or take a self-guided tour of the architectural treasures that dot the city.
+Adorned with blue “azulejos” tiles, Porto’s historic streets open up to a spectacular riverfront, where you can cross the bridge to soak up sunset views, tour the city with a local or take a self-guided tour of the architectural treasures that dot the city.
 From art galleries and wine cellars to picturesque landscapes, discover the best things to do in Porto, Portugal.

 YOU'RE ALL SET!